joinbox/loopback-relation-filter/README.md

 # loopback-relation-filter
 Enables where query filters on related loopback models.

+## Features

+* Full support of postgresql connector
+* The queries are build internally with Knex.js
+* Beta support of mysql connector

 ## Configuration

 Enable/disable extended searching for all models in your `component-config`: